 Grade A cashmere is the highest quality of cashmere.
 It is used by luxury brands and is what we here at State Cashmere use for all of our products.
 Grade A cashmere has a width as low as 14 microns, which is about 6 times finer than a human hair.

 Slightly less soft than Grade A, Grade B cashmere is intermediate.
 It has a width of about 18-19 microns.

 Grade C is the lowest quality of cashmere.
 It is twice as thick as Grade A and has a width of about 30 microns.

 Cashmere products can easily last 10 years and over 200 wears when taken care of properly.
 It is not uncommon to hear of people wearing cashmere sweaters from their grandparents.

-Because the diameter of cashmere fibers is very small, it creates a very fine texture.
+Because the diameter of cashmere fibers is very small, it has a very fine texture.
 This fine texture, along with the longer fibers, contributes to maximum softness.

-Cashmere has an insulation capacity 3x higher than wool helping to regulate your body temperature while keeping you warm instead of hot.
+Cashmere has an insulation capacity 3x higher than wool, regulating your body temperature to keep you warm rather than hot.
 Cashmere is hygroscopic, meaning it is naturally breathable.
-It can keep you cool when it’s hot and warm when it’s not.
+It can keep you cool when it is not and warm when it is not.

-Quality cashmere does not shrink when washed correctly, and will retain shape better than wool over the years.
-Also, cashmere clothing does not wrinkle, allowing it to be placed in a suitcase and worn on the go.
+Quality cashmere does not shrink when washed correctly and will retain shape better than traditional wool.
+Cashmere does not wrinkle - you can pull it out of a suitcase and wear it straight away.